History

 The site lies within the Lundenwic and Thorney Island Area of Special Archaeological Priority, as defined in the City of Westminster Unitary Development Plan.
 A desk-based Archaeological Assessment from the Museum of London Archaeological Service (MoLAS), commissioned by HM Court Service and published in March 2005, describes the site as having been subject to continuous development from at least the medieval period onwards as part of the Westminster Abbey precinct.

-During the Second World War five countries with governments in exile used the building to hold courts, staffed by their own judges, to deal with maritime and military offences committed by their nationals.
-These countries were Belgium, Greece, The Netherlands, Norway, and Poland.
+During the Second World War, five countries with governments-in-exile based in London were granted permission by Parliament to hold courts within the Guildhall.
+These courts were staffed by their own judges and primarily dealt with maritime and military offences committed by their nationals.
+These countries were Belgium, Greece, the Netherlands, Norway, and Poland.
+A plaque can be found in the Court’s exhibition commemorating this period.

 Crown Court

-In 1964 Middlesex ceased to exist as an administrative and judicial area. the Guildhall was converted in the 1980s to a Crown Court with seven busy criminal courtrooms.
+Middlesex would cease to exist as an administrative and judicial area by 1964, and the Guildhall was converted into a Crown Court in 1971.

 Supreme Court